stephchang/DH150-Stephanie/Assignment 08/README.md

 ## Conclusion: what did you learn throughout the process?

 I believe that in the end, I was able to make a prototype of a site that reached the goals that I had in mind, solving problems that my personas had.

-The whole process took a long time, with intensive research and tests, but through that, I was able to really understand and empathize the with users that would use the site.
+- **Importance of research and tests:** The whole process took a long time, with intensive research and tests, but through that, I was able to really understand and empathize the with users that would use the site.
 I got to learn about how to evaluate sites and prototypes through different methods, like heuristic evaluation, cognitive walkthroughs, and usability tests.
 I was definitely nervous for them, as I was unsure if I was doing them right at first.
+All the research and tests informed my decisions as I was making the site, so I got to see how important they were in understanding the user.

+- **Efficiency of digital programs:** Through this project, I learned how to use different programs, such as Invision and Figma.
+I found that it was a lot faster with these to create prototypes, as I was able to copy and paste instead of redrawing the same frame and frame over again.
+Thus, I learned how powerful and efficient these digital programs are.

+- **Check on accessibility:** Previously, I didn't think much about accessibility.
+However, through this class, I got to see how important it is to make sure that the site will be accessible to everyone.
+I think that it's pretty easy to forget about color contrast, as text is visible to me personally.
+However, it is important to make sure that this is the case for anyone who views my site, such as those who may have visual impairment.
+I learned to use tools to check on accessibility, as I want to make sure that my site is inclusive!

 If I were to continue to work on this project, I would definitely do more usability tests to see how different users react to my prototype.
 Because there are so many different types of users, I want to see if my site addresses the majority's needs.
+Overall, this project was super rewarding, as I got to design a website from scratch and see the whole process of UI/UX design.
+I throroughly enjoyed it and believe that I've gained a lot from this project in terms of knowledge and experience with the field.